News

 Royal Challengers Bengaluru

 • Jacob Bethell: Jacob Bethell will also play for England in the West Indies series and was named in both squads.
-So, he is unlikely to return.
+But he has returned to India, although only for the league stage.

-• Romario Shepherd: Romario Shepherd is part of the West Indies ODI team that will take on England.
-Hence, he might prioritise the national duty and not return for RCB.
+• Romario Shepherd: Romario Shepherd is part of the West Indies ODI team that will take on Ireland and England.
+However, he has returned for IPL 2025 and will play full tournament.

 • Lungi Ngidi: Lungi Ngidi was named in South Africa’s squad for the World Test Championship final, but he is set to return for RCB.
-But it is unlikely that Ngidi will feature in the playoffs even if he returns.
+But he won’t play in the playoffs.

-• Josh Hazlewood: Josh Hazlewood is unlikely to participate in the remainder of IPL 2025.
-He had a shoulder niggle before the league was postponed and might prioritise his fitness, even if he has recovered.
-He is named in the WTC Final squad, and Cricket Australia would want him to focus on it.
+• Josh Hazlewood: Josh Hazlewood is set to come back for the playoffs half of IPL 2025.
+He had a shoulder niggle before the league was postponed and despite being named in the WTC Final squad, Hazlewood is set to come back for the playoffs in a major boost for RCB.

 • Nuwan Thushara: Nuwan Thushara is the only overseas player who might return for the remainder of IPL 2025.
 Thushara doesn’t have any international commitments.
 Further, he can easily return from Sri Lanka now that things have calmed down.